PalisadoesFoundation/talawa-docs/docs/internships/gsod/ideas.md

 Due to the influx of pull requests we receive on a weekly basis, we have created CI/CD pipelines to automate the documentation process.
 It works as follows:

-1. Whenever a pull request is made, a GitHub Action checks whether the Javascript/Dart files being pushed have comments of a specified form.
-1. If a pull request is successful, another GitHub Action runs a command such as jsdoc or dartdoc to generate a static HTML file that contains the documentation from the comments and then sent to the `Talawa-Docs` repo.
-1. Finally, a GitHub Action collates and organises the HTML files within a prespecificed template containing the documentation.

-The issue is that since this pipeline has been put in place there has not been much activity on the bulk of the older files, leaving most of the three codebases lacking in documentation.
-The goal of this task is to add comments on all of the methods, events and namespaces of all the classes within the Talawa and Talawa API.
+Since the introduction of the CI/CD pipeline for automating documentation, there has not been much activity on the bulk of the older files, leaving most of the three codebases lacking in documentation.
+The goal of this task is to add comments on all of the existing methods, events and namespaces of all the classes within the Talawa, Talawa-Admin and Talawa API.

 * **Repos to update:** Talawa-API, Talawa, Talawa-Admin
 * **Skills Required:** The ideal candidate should be familiar with Javascript and in particular Node.js.
 Additionally, they need to be comfortable with using Git/Github and to update the documentation via pull requests.